tscnlab/LabHandbook/documentation/src/sops/EMG/EMG-USB2+.md

   1. If needed, gently apply skin prep gel to skin surface with the gauze (careful not to rub too much – gel is abrasive!)
      - In theory, the measured area must be shaved beforehand – even if there are no visible hair
   2. Place electrodes
      - Don't forget ground electrode!
-Can placed on the forehead near the hairline, on the elbow, behinf the neck… Basically wherever no muscle / electrical activity occurs
+Can placed on the forehead near the hairline, on the elbow, behind the neck… Basically wherever no muscle / electrical activity occurs
   3. Plug the cables to the electrodes
      - Careful to make sure to match (or take note of) the channel numbers and the right muscle you want to measure
   4. Tuck cables away, to make sure no cables obstruct participant therefore ensuring good data.